krkruk/Qt-OrionPi/README.rst

 Xboxdrv
 -------
-Install xboxdrv by following the instructions related to yours Linux flavor.
+Install xboxdrv by following the instructions related to your Linux flavor.

 Qt Orion Pi
 -----------